greenyyilei/Completions/Articles1.md

 Disadvantage:
 Time and cost are two major disadvantages of the gap analysis.
 GAP analysis will also influence the morale of the staff.
 It will result in apprehension or suspicion.

-#####CVA analysis
+#####CVA analysis[3]
 CVA is similar to GAP but includes the perspective of using competitor products in the analysis.
-CVA can be used to measure selection quality post-release.
+CVA can be used to verify the perceived customer value and measure the selection quality post-release.
 #####IVA analysis
 Internal Value Analysis is a technique to measure whether a product is in line with the product strategies, taking limit resources and other products into account[1][2].
 IVA analysis considers the time, money, risk, and knowledge, the complementing data from GAP and CVA, requirements prioritization, dependency mapping and cost estimate.
 All the three tools help the company choose between products and keep a balance between high risk-high reward and low risk-low reward development.